GluuFederation/docs-clustermgr-prod/3.1.3/source/authentication/index.md

 # Authentication
-There are two ways to log in to Cluster Manager:
+There are two ways to log into Cluster Manager:

 1. Local authentication using the default admin user
 1. Authentication against your Gluu Server(s) using oxd